php/php-langspec/spec/04-basic-concepts.md

 ##The Memory Model
 ###General
-This subclause and those immediately following it describe the abstract memory model used by PHP for storing variables.
-A conforming implementation may use whatever approach is desired as long as from any testable viewpoint it appears to behave as if it follows the abstract model.
+This section and those immediately following it describe the abstract memory model used by PHP for storing variables.
+A conforming implementation may use whatever approach is desired as long as from any testable viewpoint it appears to behave as if it follows this abstract model.
 The abstract model makes no explicit or implied restrictions or claims about performance, memory consumption, and machine resource usage.